 These situations can be frustrating if you know you were traveling safely and didn’t disobey any traffic laws, but arguing with the insurance company is not a good solution.
 In fact, it can make things worse if the adjuster interprets something you say to mean you are at fault.

-Given these issues, the best thing you can do following a bicycle or pedestrian accident is to speak with an attorney as soon as possible, preferably before you give the insurance company a statement.
+Given these issues, the recommended step following a bicycle or pedestrian accident is to speak with an attorney as soon as possible, preferably before you give the insurance company a statement.
 We’ll work to learn how the accident occurred and fight for your right to compensation.

 What Are the Options if the Other Driver Is Uninsured or Underinsured?

 We often meet clients who want to sue an uninsured motorist.
-That is an option, but in many situations, we advise against a lawsuit because it isn’t in the client’s best interests.
+That is an option, but in many situations, we advise against a lawsuit because it may not serve the client’s interests.

 Lawsuits can be time-consuming and taxing, and in some cases, the uninsured motorist has no assets we can pursue if we win a judgment.